JacobEriksson/doghouse-llm-lab/Section1/README.md

     - App will be running on: http://localhost:5000
 3. Test the chatbot to see if it works.
 4. Log in to your Datadog Sandbox Environment
 5. Leverage Datadog OpenAPI Integration to connect to your project and organisation.
+(Skip the APM integration for now)
 6. Run a few prompts and see the results in your Datadog Sandbox.
 Do you see any usage?
 7. Conclusion & discussion with the wider team